- What is inclusion in education?

 1. WE CHOOSE HOW TO INTERPRET BEHAVIOUR.
 We can choose to look at what is often characterised as “challenging behaviour” in two basic ways: We can choose to interpret that behaviour as “naughty”, which suggests a negative “consequences” path to resolve it.
 Alternatively, we can interpret it as the student not yet being in a position to produce the expected behaviour for the situation, including developing a more positive way to express unmet needs.
 As teachers, clearly the second path is the choice that should be made.
 If a student is not doing what the situation requires, provided the expectation itself is fair, then the starting point is that they may need to be supported to learn how to do it and that educative assistance is part of the teaching function.

 2. STUDENTS LEARN FASTER IN A POSITIVE SUPPORTIVE ENVIRONMENT THAN IN A NEGATIVE PUNITIVE ENVIRONMENT.
 One strategy that many teachers have found to be very powerful at establishing a positive learning environment is the “4 to 1 rule”.
-For every negative consequence or criticism of an individual, they balance it with 4 positive consequences or statements.
+For every criticism of a behaviour, they balance it with 4 positive consequences or statements for the student.
 By holding to this rule, teachers progressively reduce negativity and build a much more positive and supportive learning environment.
 In very effective classrooms rates of 8 positive statements per minute have been recorded (with effectively zero challenging behaviour).

 3. STUDENTS, LIKE ALL PEOPLE, WANT TO BELONG.
 Humans are highly social animals who need to ‘belong’.
-They will tend to conform and will generally try to avoid doing things that will lead them to be singled out and excluded.
+They generally try to avoid doing things that will lead them to be singled out and excluded.
 However, the desire to belong can be over-shadowed if a student’s primary or ‘core’ needs are not being met.
 This means that behavioural outcomes can be greatly developed and improved by a teacher who considers the student’s perspective in trying to identify and address unmet core needs of the student.

 4. TYPES OF CORE NEEDS.
 All humans have some core needs that have to be met if they are to achieve a positive state of mind and be receptive in learning situations.
 William Glasser in his text ‘The Quality School Teacher: A Companion Volume to the Quality School’ (1998, Harper.
 NY) identifies the following core needs.